 Pupils will be assessed by three written papers each contributing 33.3% to the final grade.
-Examinations are 1 hour 30 minutes long for both Higher and Foundation, and assess topic areas with the following weightings.
+Examinations are 1 hour 30 minutes long for both Higher and Foundation and assess topic areas with the following weightings.
+Only the first paper is non-calculator, with a scientific calculator being essential for the second and third papers.